SaltyHobo/SaltyHobo.github.io/extra-js-react-projects/README.md

 # Folder for extra JavaScript projects using React.
 <div>
-<p>The content and styling are very simple.
+<p>The content and styling of these projects are very simple.
 The purpose of these projects is to utilize Javascript's functionality.</p>
 </div>